 7R: Despite all this, did you manage to make the film you wanted?

-This review was originally published on June 19, 2017.
+This interview was originally published on June 19, 2017.

 Working with young, first time actors is a difficult challenge that many directors we’ve interviewed have commented on.
 Custody director Xavier Legrand spoke in detail about the auditioning process and his preparation with young star Thomas Gioria.
 Other directors have spoken about the appeal of centring a film around a child protagonist, such as Bruno Dumont, who spoke about how “we all remain 12-year-old children” at heart.